-How To Reduce Your Risk Of A Crash
+10 Ways To Reduce Your Crash Risk

 Transportation safety is everyone's responsibility.
-There are simple actions you can take to do your part in reducing crashes in the region.
-While the tasks of driving, walking, wheeling or riding a motorcycle are complicated and involve numerous decisions, actions and tasks, we have identified the top ten things you can do to reduce your risk of being in a crash, and if you are in a crash, reduce your risk of being hurt or killed.
+The tasks of driving, walking, biking or riding a motorcycle are complicated and involve numerous decisions.
+These are the top 10 things you can do to reduce your risk of being in a crash, and if you are in a crash, reduce your risk of being seriously hurt or killed.